Main Office: (907) 631-9365

 ~ Gandalf

-Tamara Boeckman, LCSW
+Tamara Boeckman, LCSW, MSW

 Tamara specializes in working with children, adolescents, and families affected by trauma, offering compassionate support through challenging experiences, whether stemming from traumatic events or navigating mental health challenges.
 Her approach is holistic, integrating cognitive processing with the body’s natural healing mechanisms through movement, creative expression, and bilateral stimulation.